vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

    and (if annual grants recommended to GiveWell top charities are included) many of the GiveWell top charities.

-2. Top-up donors: They usually have more frequent funding cycles (several times a year), fund smaller amounts per cycle, and help close the room for more funding of the donee over shorter timeframe.
+2. **Top-up donors**: They usually have more frequent funding cycles (several times a year), fund smaller amounts per cycle, and help close the room for more funding of the donee over shorter timeframe.
 In the EA community, some funds that have acted as